tiagoprn/devops/raspberry/dockerpi/README.md

 # Raspbian VM powered by Docker

-This uses docker to bootstrap qemu and start a raspbian VM.
+This uses docker to bootstrap qemu and start a VM.

+## raspbian

 Due to qemu's current limitation, you can only emulate an ARM arquitecture with 32-bit and 256MB of memory.